eduvpn/macos/ARCH.md

 ## launchd

-The application is started on demand via launchd.
+The helper is started on demand via launchd.

 ## eduVPN app